Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Ronald after having defeated 2 GR members!_

-The event trigger is collecting two pieces of the GR Coin.
-Once you do, Ronald will stop you in the main entrance room of whatever club you're in and challenge you.
-You only get one shot at the duel, and you must win, so save directly after obtaining the second coin piece.
+* This happens after collecting two pieces of the GR Coin.
+Ronald will stop you in the entrance room of whatever Club you're in as you try to leave.
+You only get one chance at the duel, and you must win, so save directly after obtaining the second coin piece.
 His deck is Water/Fighting.

 [Ronald's Deck List](https://imgur.com/a/9TweMgF)